danesparza/influxdb-ui/README.md

 ## Just let me use it already

-The latest version of the app is [hosted on S3 & Cloudfront](http://dca2rypj1cavm.cloudfront.net/#/).
+The latest version of the app is [hosted on S3](http://influxui.s3-website-us-east-1.amazonaws.com/#/).
 Don't worry.
 We don't store any of your data on a remote server (and you can look at the source to verify).
 Your server connections are stored in your browser as cookies/localstorage data.

+Need SSL/TLS connections to your data?
+Install it locally on a secure origin.

 ## Installing locally